acmiitr/KSOS/readme.md

 cd OS
 ```

 3. If you already have a cross compiler installed, please skip this step.
-Run the script file for the same (only once, it takes time!):
+Run the script file for the same (only once, it takes time and around 2 gigs of memory!):

 ```bash
 bash script.sh